joso-2025/joso-2025.github.io/index.markdown

 ---

 ## Talk
-**Title:** Title: The importance of an efficient Helmholtz solver for modelling plasma discharges at atmospheric pressure
+**Title:** The importance of an efficient Helmholtz solver for modelling plasma discharges at atmospheric pressure

 **Speaker:** Marie Bibal